Case Study: Glycomics

 software (like pGlyco3 and StrucGP) outputs structural information as

 text strings.
-When you import this data using glyread
+When you import this data using glyread, the

 variable information tibble.
 Note that not all software provides